CompuTec/computec-docs/docs/processforce/user-guide/subcontracting/brazil-localization-subcontracting-process.md

     - The price for the Goods Receipt will be calculated based on the cost from Goods Issue transactions (for Inventory Items) and the cost from the Invoice (for Service Items).

 ---
-In conclusion, the subcontracting process in Brazil, as detailed in this guide, provides a structured and efficient approach to managing inventory and non-inventory items, ensuring compliance with local regulations.
-By following the outlined steps - ranging from creating manufacturing orders to handling transfers, goods returns, purchase orders, and invoicing—businesses can maintain accurate records, streamline workflows, and ensure transparency throughout the subcontracting process.
-This approach not only facilitates smooth operations but also supports batch traceability and regulatory adherence, ultimately enhancing overall operational efficiency.